dapias/ContactFlowsTaylor/README.md

 - YAML
 - PyPlot (optional, it is used in the notebook)

-To add a package inside Julia try the following
+To add a package type the following command in the Julia REPL.
 ```
 julia> Pkg.add("PackageName")
 ```